-The Chroma Layer group should be set to the LCH Chroma blend mode.
+OK, getting back to the actual tutorial, the Chroma Layer group should be set to the LCH Chroma blend mode.
 The layers inside the LCH Chroma Layer group should be set to the Normal blend mode.

 The original scene-referred image needs a chroma boost.
 So working in the Chroma Layer group: